datascience-mobi/04_Lung-Cancer_2020/README.md

 - Extract relevant signatures from the results of the differential expression of your contrast(s) of interest.

-You can enforce or assess your results by contrasting with the literature.
+You can enforce or assess your results by contrasting them with the literature.

-With your previous results you may have identified some genes or gene sets of interest in your comparisons.
-You can then try to fit a linear model of these changes for instance in increasing tumor stages or other covariates you find interesting.
+With your previous results you may have identified some genes or gene sets of interest in your comparison.
+You can then try to fit a linear model of these changes in increasing tumor stages or other covariates you find interesting like metastatic and non-metastatic tumors.

 Description of data set
 -----------------------